Herpa Wings: 1949

 The company Hergenröther Patente was founded in Nuremberg by inventor and patent holder Wilhelm Hergenrother to produce accessories for model trains.
 The initials of the company's name make up the word Herpa.

 From 1949 to 1987, Herpa had been focusing exclusively on its Cars & Trucks range.
 However, the first plastic samples of Boeing 747-200s in the 1:00 scale were produced for Lufthansa at an initiation ceremony for a Boeing 737-300 at Nuremberg Airport.
-Lufthansa then orders the production of the Lufthansa Model-Edition in the 1:200 scale exclusively for the airline.
+Lufthansa then ordered from Herpa the production of the Lufthansa Model-Edition in the 1:200 scale exclusively for the airline.

 In 1988, Herpa launched the Lufthansa Model-Edition with a highly detailed replica of the Boeing 737-300.
-Plans for historical models like the Junkers Ju-52 were also in development.
+Plans for historical models like the Junkers Ju 52 were also in development.
 With the advent of computer technology, in 1989 a partner company in Asia developed a new concept that would be able to create the same detail and precision available to the smaller 1:500 airplane models.

 In 1990, the model airplanes sported authentic miniaturizations of the engines and rolling landing gear from the various manufacturers.
 By 1992, Herpa Wings is established.
 The first 1:500 scale plane miniatures are presented to the public at the Nuremberg Toy Fair, and several airlines place orders for planes in their respective liveries.

 A licensing contract with aircraft manufacturer Boeing was signed in 1995.
 In 1996, Herpa Wings offered propeller driven planes for the first time with the release of an ATR-72 model.
 Also, Herpa Wings produced for Condor the replica of their anniversary plane, the "Rizzi Bird", which is still one of the most difficult models in the Herpa Wings range.
 The first set of airport accessories was also produced.